 Managing Type 1 Diabetes in New Zealand

-My life as a diabetic began about 13 years ago at the age of 32 when I was diagnosed with adult onset Type 1 diabetes.
-Initially, I was misdiagnosed with Type 2.
+My life as a person with diabetes began about 13 years ago at the age of 32 when I was diagnosed with adult onset type 1 diabetes.
+Initially, I was misdiagnosed with type 2.
 The most frustrating thing in the whole phase was being told to eat better (when I eat healthily anyway).
-That’s what had me in tears – not my diagnosis of Type 1.
+That’s what had me in tears—not my diagnosis of type 1.

 As I was planning a pregnancy, I was referred to Auckland Hospital’s diabetic midwife team not long after my diagnosis.
 What a blessing that was!
-The tight control (required during pregnancy to minimise effects on the foetus) and expert advice from the team set me on the right path for managing my diabetes.
+The tight control (required during pregnancy to minimize effects on the fetus) and expert advice from the team set me on the right path for managing my diabetes.

 After a number of early stage miscarriages, I delivered a healthy baby girl in April 2009.
 She has her antibodies screened, together with my niece and nephew, every year as part of the global study, TrialNet, at the Liggins Institute in Auckland.
 It happens close to Christmas and in the previous few years, we’ve all gone and seen Santa afterwards.
 They look forward to having their blood taken every year!

-Like some expensive medicines and devices in New Zealand, it’s unlikely that CGM will ever be funded by Pharmac in New Zealand.
+Like some expensive medicines and devices in New Zealand, it’s unlikely that continuous glucose monitor (CGM) will ever be funded by Pharmac in New Zealand.
 Pharmac is New Zealand’s state funder of medicines.
-They’ve done a great job at curbing the expenditure of our drugs budget – but new and innovative (also read more expensive) medicines and devices aren’t likely to be top of their priority list.
-Like any economic model, the “economic costs” of being able to buy more for less don’t apply to small disease groups like Type 1 diabetes – and not many Type 2 diabetes require a CGM.
+They’ve done a great job at curbing the expenditure of our drugs budget—but new and innovative (also read more expensive) medicines and devices aren’t likely to be top of their priority list.
+Like any economic model, the “economic costs” of being able to buy more for less don’t apply to small disease groups like type 1 diabetes —and not many type 2 diabetes require a CGM.

-Pharmac’s funding of medicines and devices usually operates in two ways – drive down prices of older medicines to get a newer medicine funded or provide the supplier with a “sole supplier environment”, which tips the scales to favour bulk-delivery and greater market share to the supplier and lower costs to Pharmac.
+Pharmac’s funding of medicines and devices usually operates in two ways—drive down prices of older medicines to get a newer medicine funded or provide the supplier with a “sole supplier environment”, which tips the scales to favor bulk-delivery and greater market share to the supplier and lower costs to Pharmac.
 And there’s limited or no patient choice.

 As I mentioned above, in robbing Peter to pay Paul, many people with diabetes were finally able to get a funded insulin pump and consumables (two brands are now funded).
 Prior to this, private payment, support from charities and some provided by the hospital system were the only options.
-But to receive a funded option, you do have to jump many hoops – recurrent hypoglycaemic episodes, sub-optimal control resulting in a high HbA1c, or children (Pharmac Special Authority Criteria – Insulin Pumps).
-Consumables are funded too – if you meet the Pharmac criteria.
+But to receive a funded option, you do have to jump many hoops—recurrent hypoglycemic episodes, sub-optimal control resulting in a high HbA1c, or children (Pharmac Special Authority Criteria—Insulin Pumps).
+Consumables are funded too—if you meet the Pharmac criteria.